chauvu183/Rest-service-game/README.md

 These instructions will get you an idea of the project and running on your local machine for development and testing purposes.

 ### Prerequisites
-You have to connect with the blackboard Server with OpenVPN or through SSH (Suggestion is OpenVPN is flexibler)
+You have to connect with the blackboard Server with OpenVPN or through SSH (Suggestion is OpenVPN)

 ### Installing